rsalmei/clearly/README.md

 ## Hints

-- write a small [celery router](http://docs.celeryproject.org/en/latest/userguide/routing.html#routers) and in there generate dynamic routing keys, based on the actual arguments of the async call in place.
-That way, you'll be able to filter tasks based on any of those constraints, like an id of an entity.
+- write a small [celery router](http://docs.celeryproject.org/en/latest/userguide/routing.html#routers) and generate dynamic routing keys, based on the actual arguments of the async call in place.
+That way, you'll be able to filter tasks based on any of those, like an id of an entity.
+The args and kwargs are not used in the filtering.
-- if you're using [django](https://www.djangoproject.com/) and [django-extensions](https://github.com/django-extensions/django-extensions), put in your settings a `SHELL_PLUS_POST_IMPORT` to auto import this!
-Just create a module to initialize a `clearlycli` instance and you're good to go, the shell_plus will have it always available!
-Now you have a tool always ready to be used, without importing or creating anything, to actually see what's going on in your tasks, even in production :)
+- if you're using [django](https://www.djangoproject.com/) and [django-extensions](https://github.com/django-extensions/django-extensions), put in your settings a `SHELL_PLUS_POST_IMPORT` to auto import `clearly`!
+Just create a module to initialize a `clearlycli` instance for the django `shell_plus` and you're good to go.
+It's really nice to have a tool always ready to be used, without importing or creating anything, to actually see what's going on in your tasks, even in production :)
-(soon there will be a command line to get even easier to this)
 - the more you filter, the less you'll have to analyze, so find the best combination for you debugging needs.
 A busy system can have thousands of tasks per minute.